George Soros: United States

 On September 27, 2012, Soros announced that he was donating $1 million to the super PAC backing President Barack Obama's reelection Priorities USA Action.
 In October 2013, Soros donated $25,000 to Ready for Hillary, becoming a co-chairman of the super PAC's national finance committee.
 In June 2015, he donated $1 million to the Super PAC Priorities USA Action, which supported Hillary Clinton in the 2016 presidential race.
 He donated $6 million to the PAC in December 2015 and $2.5 million in August 2016.
 Soros launched a new super PAC called Democracy PAC for the 2020 election cycle.
 By July 2019, he had donated $5.1 million to it.

 Since 2016, Soros has been donating sums exceeding $1 million to the campaigns of progressive criminal justice reform proponents through the Safety and Justice PAC in local district attorney elections.
 In many districts, such large contributions were unprecedented and the campaigning strategy was "turned on its head" with a focus on incarceration, police misconduct and bail system, according to the Los Angeles Times.
 Larry Krasner was elected as the District Attorney of Philadelphia with the help of a $1.5 million ad campaign funded by Soros in 2017.
 Soros was the largest donor supporting the campaign of George Gascón for Los Angeles County District Attorney in 2020, contributing $2.25 million to superPACs in Gascón's favor.
 Soros gave $2 million to a PAC supporting Kim Foxx's campaign for Cook County State's Attorney in 2020.

 In the second quarter of 2020, Soros gave at least $500,000 to presumptive Democratic presidential nominee Joe Biden, becoming one of the campaign's largest donors.

 For the 2022 United States elections, Soros was the country's largest donor.
 He donated $128.5 million to support the Democratic Party in the election cycle.
+As of August 2026, Soros was the largest single donor in the 2026 United States elections, spending $102 million in support of Democratic campaigns.